zhuxy-USTC/zhuxy-USTC.github.io/_pages/publications.md

 ---

 ## Submitted Paper
-* As first-author, the paper "swPredicter: A Data-Driven Performance Model for Distributed Data Parallelism Training on Large-Scale HPC Clusters" has been submitted to IEEE Transactions on Parallel and Distributed Systems **(TPDS)**
+* As **first-author**, the paper "swPredicter: A Data-Driven Performance Model for Distributed Data Parallelism Training on Large-Scale HPC Clusters" has been submitted to IEEE Transactions on Parallel and Distributed Systems **(TPDS)**
-* As second-author, the paper "SwFormer: Enabling Faster Foundation Models on new Sunway Supercomputer via Holistic Kernel Tiling and Scheduling" has been submitted to Journal of Computer Science and Technology **(JCST)**
+* As **second-author**, the paper "SwFormer: Enabling Faster Foundation Models on new Sunway Supercomputer via Holistic Kernel Tiling and Scheduling" has been submitted to Journal of Computer Science and Technology **(JCST)**

 ## Published Paper
 <ul>{% for post in site.publications reversed %}